SonarSweep: Fusing Sonar and Vision for Robust 3D Reconstruction via Plane Sweeping: Experiments and Results

 Fig.~\ref{fig:depth_visualization} provides a qualitative comparison of the depth maps and error maps produced by each method.
 The results highlight the distinct failure modes of single-modality and heuristic fusion approaches.
 The \textbf{Opti-Acoustic} method produces sparse and often geometrically incorrect results, as its performance is limited by a fragile segmentation algorithm and a flawed ``vertical curtain'' assumption.
 It struggles to reconstruct continuous surfaces like the seafloor and fails to detect obstacles in the real-world cases.

-The sonar-only \textbf{Stereo Sonar} baseline is fundamentally limited by the low resolution of acoustic imagery, resulting in depth maps with blurry edges and a lack of fine detail.
+The sonar-only \textbf{Stereo Sonar} baseline is limited by the low resolution of acoustic imagery, resulting in depth maps with blurry edges and a lack of fine detail.
 Conversely, the vision-only \textbf{Foundation Stereo} excels at reconstructing nearby objects with sharp edges, but its accuracy rapidly degrades with distance due to the constrained stereo baseline.
 This leads to large-scale distortions on more distant surfaces.

-In contrast, our \textbf{SonarSweep} algorithm consistently produces complete and geometrically accurate depth maps in all scenarios.
+In contrast, \textbf{SonarSweep} consistently produces complete and geometrically accurate depth maps in all scenarios.
 By synergistically fusing the two modalities, our method leverages the camera's high-resolution texture for precise edge definition while relying on the sonar's robust range measurements to ensure accuracy over distance.
-This fusion overcomes the fundamental limitations of the individual sensors, resulting in a superior and more reliable depth estimation.
+This fusion overcomes the fundamental limitations of the individual sensors, resulting in a more reliable depth estimation.